josephtwilliams/josephtwilliams.github.io/_posts/2023-08-20-AussieQuant.markdown

+---
 layout: post
 title:  "AussieQuant"
 date:   2023-08-20 15:29:00 +0200
 ---

-# Building AussieQuant.com: A Personal Exploration into Data Science and Web Development
+### A Personal Exploration into Data Science and Web Development

 ## Introduction